srinivasraov/AI-Agent-Guide/SPEC_FIRST_DEVELOPMENT.md

 ### 1. Prompt Engineering as Proto-Specifications

-Every time you write a prompt for an AI model, you're creating what Grover calls a "proto-specification."
+Every time you write a prompt for an AI model, you're creating what Grove calls a "proto-specification."
 To apply spec-first principles:

 - **Save your prompts**: Don't discard them after generating code
 - **Version control specifications**: Track how your requirements evolve